stacksmith/cl-with/README.md

 # WITH-

-WITH- is a Swiss-army-knife macro that attempts to make CL code more concise and regular - by:
+WITH- is a universal macro that:
-* grouping all with- macros,
+* groups with- style macros (to avoid deep indentation)
-* providing a uniform syntax for creating and accessing instances of structs, classes and CFFI objects
+* uniformly manages accessors of structs, classes and CFFI objects
-* Unifying the syntax for LET and MULTIPLE-VALUE-BIND inside the WITH- expression.
+* unifies the syntax binding single and multiple values

 ### WITH- aggregation